 Any Employee Council employee, who submits an innovative idea to improve operations and/or cut costs is eligible for a monetary award, provided the idea is approved and implemented by the Board of Commissioners and funds are available.
 The amount of any such monetary award shall be at the discretion of the Board of Commissioners.

 A) Eligible Subjects:

-Anything that helps reduce unnecessary spending, improve efficiency, productivity, work quality, customer service or safety.
+For purposes of this Policy, eligible subjects for an innovation award consists of anything that helps reduce unnecessary spending, improve efficiency, productivity, work quality, customer service or safety.

 B) Ineligible Subjects: